 Phone: (937) 372-6941, ext.
-139 Email: mhild@greeneccc.com
+1553 Email: mhild@greeneccc.com

-In person: Peace Officer Basic Training office
+In person: Peace Officer Basic Training Office

-In the event of an emergency: Contact 9-1-1, when using a school phone, dial 9-9-1-1 and to require his or her departure and/or exclusion from campus property.
+In the event of an emergency: Contact 9-1-1, when using a school phone, dial 8-9-1-1

+Any suspicious activity or persons seen in the parking lots or loitering around vehicles or inside the GCCC Main Campus Buildings should be reported to the Xenia Police Department at (937) 372-9901.
+Greene County Career Center security personnel have the authority to detain and question an individual and to require his or her departure and/or exclusion from campus property.
 Greene County Career Center works cooperatively with the Xenia Police Department, and as necessary with the Ohio State Highway Patrol and Greene Co.
 Sheriff's Office.
 Greene County Career Center strongly encourages all students and employees to accurately and promptly report any suspected crime to security personnel and appropriate law enforcement agencies.
 A crime victim's identity is a required component of this report; however, this identity will not be shared with anyone other than those charged with investigating and/or prosecuting the criminal action.